mbos01/cnode.fwall/README.md

 From here on the script is running on auto-pilot and it will kickban any ip address that crosses your connection threshold.

-!!
-ABSOLUTELY MAKE SURE THAT YOU DON'T LOCK YOURSELF OUT AND THAT YOUR CORE PRODUCER WILL NOT GET BANNED FROM YOUR RELAY NODES !!
+**ABSOLUTELY MAKE SURE THAT YOU DON'T LOCK YOURSELF OUT AND THAT YOUR CORE PRODUCER WILL NOT GET BANNED FROM YOUR RELAY NODES**